dArkjON/Bitcore-BTX-RPC-Installer/README.md

 Will be equal to "Current numbers of blocks" in local wallet (GUI - Help > Debug > Information).

-## Switch User in Terminal
+### Switch User in Terminal
 After install you can use `su bitcore` to switch the user and with `bitcore-cli getinfo` you will get all info.

-# OPTION 2: deploy as a docker container
+## OPTION 2: Deploy as a docker container

+Support for the following distribution versions:
+* Ubuntu 16.04
+* Ubuntu 14.04
+* ...

-## Download and start the script
+### Download and start the script
 Login as root, then do:

 ```